 - students are responsible for maintaining contact with the course instructor and informing him or her of issues affecting the student's coursework (e.g., to excuse an absence, students are required to inform the instructor and submit documentation, if required, no later than one week of the student's return to class); and

-- the burden of proof for student claims is on the student (e.g. grade appeals).
+- unless a student can prove he or she received incorrect information, it is often difficult to make the necessary adjustments to correct the situation.
 Therefore, students are advised to save emails, copies of course syllabi, and any other documentation that may be of assistance.

-Colleges and/or departments may provide students with a handbook with which students should become familiar.
-In addition, below are links to documents that also contain the rules and regulations that govern students' academic lives at the University:
+Each college and/or department will provide students with a handbook with which students should become familiar.
+In addition, below are links to documents that also contain the rules and regulations that govern students' lives at the University:

 University Bulletin - for undergraduate students